 Homes not located in the 100-year floodplain, or other high-risk areas, become eligible for a reconstruction award of up to \$185,000 when the estimated cost of repair is greater than or equal to \$60,000, as confirmed through Program inspection, or if a feasibility inspection determines that reconstruction is required.
+Additionally, the R3 Program may provide homeowners who qualify for a reconstruction award the option to forgo the reconstruction and receive instead a relocation award.
 The 100-year floodplain means the floodplain of concern for this part and is the area subject to inundation from a flood having a 1% or greater chance of being equaled or exceeded in any given year.
 The R3 Program will use the most current, approved version of FEMA's Flood Insurance Rate Map (FIRM) or Preliminary Flood Insurance Rate Map (PFIRM) to identify whether a property is located within or outside of the 100-year floodplain.